THE PROJECT ARCHIVE

 ONGOING AND PAST PROJECTS

-Tales from the New American Hood is a makers' project that will introduce The Rectory to the Austin community.
-The project will inaugurate the studio space with storytelling, and creative resistance.
+Tales from the New American Hood is a makers' project that will introduced The Rectory to the Austin community.
+The project inaugurated the studio space with storytelling, and creative resistance.
 Tales features local Austin residents creating science fiction stories based on their experiences.

 Ramara "Rae" Taylor is the artist co-creator of generative project, Black Eutopia.
 Rae graduated from Columbia College Chicago with a degree in Arts, Entertainment and Media Management.
 She has maintained projects in event planning, music consultation, live show and festival production, and performance art management.
 She specializes in sound selecting.
 Rae utilizes her passion for activism to create community development and outreach strategies through efficient event coordination.
 She is dedicated to encouraging a life of open-minded learning and expression in order for others to learn to create and/or find their own peace.
 Rae is the Co-Founder and music programmer for WSTS Radio; an emerging community based online radio station catering to Black and Latino communities in Chicago, centralized on Chicago's west side. www.wstsradio.com

 This Art T-shirt is the first generative project to launch from West Side Art Chicago.
-The shirts were designed and printed by local artist/art therapist, Leah Gipson, in the artist work space at Rumble Arts Center in Humboldt Park.
+The shirts were designed and printed by local artist, Leah Gipson, in the artist work space at Rumble Arts Center (now closed) in Humboldt Park.
 The art t-shirts made their first appearance at the SAIC art therapy faculty exhibition at Rumble Arts Center 3413 W North Ave, Chicago, IL 60647 in September 2013.
-Gallery visitors could purchase t-shirt from the installation and walk away from the show with This Art T-shirt.
+Gallery visitors could purchase t-shirt from the installation.

-This Art T-shirt project grantee is Rumble Arts Center.
+This Art T-shirt project grantee was Rumble Arts Center.